 The piano is one of the most complex instruments to maintain.
 It has more than 500 working parts in the action and a combined tension on its strings between 15 and 20 tons.
 Tuning it correctly takes a great deal of expertise and you should not try to tune a piano yourself.

 Most Piano Manufacturers recommend that you have your piano tuned four times in the first year.
 This will help adjust your piano to the new environment.
 After the first year, the piano should be tuned at least twice each year.

 Be sure you choose your piano technician carefully, just as you would with any other professional service.
-Larry Ray is certified by the American School of Piano Tuners and he has been tuning since 1992 on a wide variety of pianos.
-If you live in Wichita or the surrounding area, give him a call or send an email for a service visit or any questions you might have.
+If you live in Wichita or the surrounding area, give us a call or send an email for a service visit or any questions you might have.